LaWebcapsule/directus9/docs/extensions/interfaces.md

 The entrypoint of your interface is the `index` file inside the `src/` folder of your extension package.
 It exports a configuration object with options to configure the behavior of your interface.
-When loading your interface, this object is imported by the Directus host.
+When loading your interface, this object is imported by the Directus9 host.

 Example of an entrypoint: